sergiocollado/potpourri/notes_kubernetes.md

 ### Service Accounts

 There are two types of accounts in kubernetes, user accounts and service accounts.
-Service accounts are for service programs, like prometheus or jenkins.
+Service accounts are for **service programs**, like prometheus or jenkins.

 To create a service account